Update Task task.item.update

 echo 'Success: ' . print_r($result, true);

-// Your required data processing logic
+// Your logic for processing data

 processData($result);